-Fall 2021 Entry
+Fall 2022 Entry

-An initial review of applications will take place on April 16, 2021; please note that applications to YNTEP - After Degree Program may be accepted up until August 15, 2021, if there are remaining seats available after the initial review.
+An initial review of applications will take place on April 15, 2022; please note that applications to YNTEP - After Degree Program may be accepted up until August 12, 2022, if there are remaining seats available after the initial review.

-Prospective candidates will be invited to an interview with a selection panel.
-Arrangement can be made for interviews to be conducted via web-based platforms.
+Candidates who meet academic requirements will be asked to meet with program faculty to review the program and its expectations.
+Arrangement can be made for meetings to be conducted via web-based platforms.